jsimms1swat/oodxfcetimer/README.md

 ### Scheduler load

 The producer contacts `slurmctld` exactly once per session (first render), then reads a cached epoch.
-A hundred concurrent desktops will not add meaningful controller load.
+A large number of concurrent desktops will not add meaningful controller load.

 ## Requirements